scottyschup/ruby-curriculum/the-web/intro-auth.md

 needing to submitting our username and password on every request.

-The proof is in the form of a cookie (ignore modhash for now; it's reddit specific).
+The proof is in the form of a cookie (ignore modhash for now; it's Reddit specific).
 The cookie is listed in the body for redundancy; the part which tells us to save the cookie is found in the headers.

 ```ruby